 Pro Coaching Career

 After a brief stint as an assistant-coach, Amiral was soon assigned as a head coach to a struggling Union.
 In 2010, he coached a disastrous first season.
 He was convinced by this brief experience that he was unfit for such responsibility and begged his superiors not to trust him anymore.
-They nevertheless kept him in office and it proved to be the right decision.
+They nevertheless kept him in office and it proved the right decision.
 Under Amiral’s steel-fisted leadership, the Union was slowly transformed back into hard-nosed winners.
-In 2011, Amiral won his first Stars and Stripes Cup championship as a head coach.
+In 2011, Amiral won his first Stars and Stripes Cup as a head coach.

-In 2012, Amiral’s star was in the ascendant as he worked to bring another Cup to the Union.
-With veterans under his command, Amiral led the celebrated « 2012 Union Landslide ».
+In 2012, Amiral’s star was on the ascendant as he coached to bring another Cup to the Union.
+With veterans now under his command, Amiral led the celebrated “2012 Union Landslide”.
 Not a single defeat was recorded that season while the Union gained a reputation for mercilessly annihilating entire teams.
 By the end of the season, Amiral readied his team for the Cup’s final showdown, and only the Montgomery Secesh could offer token resistance.
 Amiral stepped down at the height of his glory in 2013.

 “The Union’s violence constantly rises to new extremes.
 Every team bench is now so jam-packed with reserves that certainly, coaches must have become insane”, a Times journalist wrote.

 Amiral gravitated another few months around the Union’s organization until his return to Canada.
 Wild animal hallucinations confirmed to him that it was time to leave his old life behind and teach the game.
 On his return, fans asked him: “Where are all your awards?”
 Amiral replied: “I came back empty-handed.
 Starting tomorrow, in the morning, I will throw a blood bowl ball from the East and, disturbed by no one, it will be caught in the West”.